The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

-There are two types of antigen-based on their chemical reaction, namely complete and hapten antigens.
+There are two types of antigen, depending upon their chemical reaction.

-It can induce the production of an antibody alone.
-And, It can react with a specific antibody.
-These do not need any carrier protein molecule to induce antibody formation
+Complete antigen: It can induce the production of an antibody alone.
+It can react with a specific antibody.
+These do not need any carrier protein molecule to induce antibody formation.

-Also called “incomplete antigen’” as it cannot influence the production of the antibody alone.
+Haptens: These are also called incomplete antigens, as these cannot influence the production of the antibody alone.
 It cannot react specifically to an antibody, without a molecular carrier.
-It is further categorises into two types:
+It further categorizes into two types:

 Diagram showing the association of hapten molecule with a molecular carrier to form a complete antigen is given below:

-T-cell dependent antigen: These are the protein antigens which can activate b-cells only by the help of t-cells.
+T-cell dependent antigen: These are the protein antigens, which can activate b-cells only by the help of t-cells.
 It can produce all immunoglobulins; IgG, IgM, IgA, IgD and IgE.
-Its structure is quite complex, and this kind of antigenicity founds in most of the pathogenic microorganisms like a virus.
+Its structure is quite complex, and this kind of antigenicity found in most of the pathogenic microorganisms like a virus.

 T-cell independent antigen: Other than protein molecule, this contains a polysaccharide that can directly activate the b-cells without the help of t-cells.
 It can produce only IgM antibody.
 Its structure is simple.

-Definition: These are a large, organic, Y-shaped molecule that forms in reaction to particular antigens.
-Its primary function is to recognise the invaders and to destroy or neutralise them.
-This is the key element of adaptive immunity.
+Antibodies are the large, organic, Y-shaped molecules that form in reaction to the particular antigens.
+Its primary function is to recognize the invaders and to destroy or neutralize them.
+This is the key element of an adaptive immunity.